Robrowno/django-raceway/README.md

     - will appear if the user looks for a page that doesn't exist
     - will encourage the user to return to the home page through a home page button clearly displayed

+22. An Order History Page that:
+    - Is available in the nav bar for users to see their order history and view their receipts
+    - Is displayed neatly in a table in chronological order

+    `` User Story: As a Registered Site User I can check my order history so that I can review my past orders.``

+    - Acceptance Criteria:
+        - Table available in the Order History page where authenticated users can see past orders
+        - Stripe Receipts are included in the table

 ### Facebook Page